 Call or text 800-701-4125 for a free consultation to see how Awakenings will help you!

 Is balance while raising children achievable?
-Do you find yourself thinking: Why does it look so easy for others?
-The joys of having a partner and raising children come with societal expectations, responsibilities and demands.
+Do you find yourself thinking: Why does it look so easy for others to find balance while parenting?
+The joys of having a partner and raising children come with societal expectations, responsibilities, and demands.

 Couples often want to know:

 These questions come from couples in varying stages of their relationships.
 These questions can also make us feel vulnerable because we often don’t have the answers.
-However, a healthy balance is possible.
-Here are some things to consider when looking for ways to achieve balance in families with children:
+However, a healthy balance is possible for parents and families.
+Here are some things to consider when looking for ways to achieve balance in families with children.

 Find time to engage in activities that focus on the relationship between you and your partner.
-Some examples include walks in the park, date night, short drives through the city, couple’s only vacation, etc. These are exclusive activities dedicated to you and your partner.
-These shared experiences create rich bonds that reinforce your commitment as a couple and as a family.
+Some examples include walks in the park, date nights, short drives through the city, couple’s only vacations, etc. These are exclusive activities dedicated to you and your partner.
+These shared experiences create rich bonds that reinforce your commitment as a couple and family.

 Make it convenient and keep it simple.
 Saturday morning cuddles, game night in the family room, a day trip to the beach.
 No matter the activity, planning family time helps to enrich family connectivity while building lasting memories.

-When space and time are intentionally devoted to self, your partner and your family, balance can be achieved; however, these considerations may be challenging when other factors contribute to daily life.
+When space and time are intentionally devoted to yourself, your partner, and your family, balance can be achieved; however, these considerations may be challenging when other factors contribute to daily life.
 If you are feeling overwhelmed and unbalanced a couple’s therapist can support you through the process.
 Let’s start the work together!